Psychology of eating meat: Masculinity

-In recent years, a considerable amount of social psychology research has investigated the relevance of meat consumption to perceptions of masculinity.
+Since the 2010s, a considerable amount of social psychology research has investigated the relevance of meat consumption to perceptions of masculinity.

 The participants in a series of 2012 studies rated mammalian muscle such as steak and hamburgers as more "male" than other foods, and responded more quickly in an implicit-association test when meat words were paired with typically male names than with female names.
 In a different study, perceptions of masculinity among a sample of American undergraduates were positively linked to targets' beef consumption and negatively linked to vegetarianism.
 A 2011 Canadian study found that both omnivores and vegetarians perceived vegetarians as less masculine.

 Cultural associations between meat and masculinity are reflected in individuals' attitudes and choices.
 Across Western societies, women eat significantly less meat than men on average and are more likely to be vegetarian.
 Women are also more likely than men to avoid meat for ethical reasons.
 A 2016 review found that male Germans eat more meat than females, linking the discrepancy to the finding that meat in Western culture has symbolic connections to strength and power, which are associated with male gender roles.

 Studies have also examined meat-eating in the context of attempts to manage others' impressions of the eater, finding that men whose masculinity had been challenged chose to eat more meat pizza instead of vegetable pizza.
 These results indicate that it is possible for dietary choices to influence perceptions of the eater's masculinity or femininity, with meat strongly correlated with perceived masculinity.
 It has been suggested that meat consumption makes men feel more masculine, but it remains unclear whether this is the case and how this may be affected by social context.